-Founded in 1997 by Mark and Penny Burt, Breakers Restaurant has evolved from a ripple to a tsunami – with franchises in 10 locations across New Zealand, and new restaurants opening in great locations soon.
+Founded in 1997 by Mark and Penny Burt, Breakers Restaurant has evolved from a ripple to a tsunami – with locations across the North Island in New Zealand, and new restaurants opening in great locations soon.

 And we’ll keep bringing great Kiwi food, beach vibes and personalised service to you across new locations as we expand in the future.
 We’ve always been passionate about what we do.
 Combining our passion with our core values of providing good Kiwi tucker, in a relaxed and friendly atmosphere, has proved to be the secret to our success.

 Breakers Restaurant is a privately run and rapidly expanding chain of innovative and successful hospitality outlets.
 The success of Breakers has revolved around its core brand values and strong operational procedures.